jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ![*Hard drive size*](images/Chapter-12/virtual-box/size.png "Size")
 \newpage

-Once you see the screen below - it means you have succesfully created a new virtual hard drive and have attached it to your virtual machine.
-You can reverse the above operations by highlighing the virtual disk drive of choice and selecting the HDD icon with the minus sign and that will delete the hard drive.
+Once you see the screen below - it means you have successfully created a new virtual hard drive and have attached it to your virtual machine.
+You can reverse the above operations by highlighting the virtual disk drive of choice and selecting the HDD icon with the minus sign and that will delete the hard drive.
 But I recommend against that as your operating system won't know what happened and that could cause system instability.
 Always best to unmount a partition from inside the operating system first before deleting the virtual hard drive.
 By highlighting the new disk or existing one, you can see the meta-data about the disk.

 ![*Succesfully added new disk*](images/Chapter-12/virtual-box/new-disk.png "New")